vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

 **Commentary**

-The upadEsam about the SaraNaagathy doctrines were concluded with the previous \(23rd \) SlOkam.
-In the remaining ten slOkams of Sri nyAsa tilakam, Swamy Desikan introduces a personal touch.
-For instance, in this slOkam, he expresses his despair and nirvEdham over forgetting the Lord and chasing after worldly desires.
+The upadEsam about the SaraNaagathy doctrines were concluded with the previous \(23rd \) shloka.
+In the remaining ten shlokas of Sri nyAsa tilakam, Swamy Desikan introduces a personal touch.
+For instance, in this shloka, he expresses his despair and nirvEdham over forgetting the Lord and chasing after worldly desires.
 Swamy Desikan has all of us in mind, when he relates to the Lord in this manner.
 His AachAram, anushtAnam and VairAgyam are exemplary.
 Hence the sentiments expressed here is to be treated as ParOpadEsam.
-This slOkam is included by Swamy Desikan in Sankalpa SooryOdhayam \(10.44\).
+This shloka is included by Swamy Desikan in Sankalpa SooryOdhayam \(10.44\).
 Purusha expresses his feeling of fear and anxiety even after the righteous forces of Viveka has defeated the unrighteous forces of MahAmOhan.
 In this context, Sri D.R.
 Swamy points out that we have to be on the vigil until the actual attainment of Moksha.

 One can not let down the guard against any temptations that will tempt us towards the vishaya sukhams driven by the chEshtais of the indhriyams.
 </details>